boldandbrad/mpl-cli/README.md

 You've added Wingspan 🦜 to the `collection` stash!

-Now let's see what's in your collection:
+Now let's see what's in your stash:

 ```sh
 mpl titles -s=collection